MicrosoftDocs/dynamics-365-fraud-protection/content/external-assessments.md

 WHEN $diagnostics.httpStatusCode==200
 ```

-External Calls and External Assessments may require complex structured objects as part of their request schema.
-For more information on how to use JSON Arrays and Objects, please check the [Language reference guide](fpl-lang-ref.md).
+External calls and external assessments may require complex structured objects as part of their request schema.
+For more information on how to use JSON arrays and objects, refer to the [Language reference guide](fpl-lang-ref.md).

 ## Monitor external calls in the Fraud Protection portal

 Fraud Protection shows a tile that contains three metrics for each external assessment that you define:
 - **Requests per second** – The total number of requests divided by the total number of minutes in the selected time frame.
 - **Average latency** – The total number of requests divided by the total number of minutes in the selected time frame.
-- **Success rate** – The total number of successful requests divided by the total number of requests that have been made.
+- **Success rate** – The total number of successful requests divided by the total number of requests that were made.

 The numbers and charts that are shown on this tile include only data for the time frame that you select in the drop-down list in the upper-right corner of the page.